 What took me to Mexico was the promise of incredible underwater adventures.
-If you research the quirkiest dives in the world, you will quickly hear about the Cenotes, the Mayan springs, famous for offering some of the most incredible cavern and cave diving in the world.
-Mexico is also famous for ocean dives in Cozumel, Playa del Carmen and Cancun on the Carribean Coast, but also Cabo San Lucas in Baja California on the Pacific Coast.
+If you research the quirkiest dives in the world, you will quickly hear about the cenotes, the Mayan springs, famous for offering some of the most incredible cavern and cave diving in the world.
+Mexico is also famous for ocean dives in Cozumel on the Carribean Coast but also, Baja California on the Pacific Coast.
 For 4 weeks I travelled around Mexico from Mexico DF to the Riviera Maya.
-Here is why Mexico will always remain one of my favourite countries in the world as a scuba diver.
+Here is why Mexico and diving in cenotes will always remain one of my favourite experiences in the world as a scuba diver, one I will make sure to come back again and again.

 Falling for Mexico during a 4-week roadtrip